dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   Function augmentations, which can replace the body of a function, or provide a body if none was present.

-*   Variable augmentations may wrap the initializer of a variable in the augmented library, or provide an initializer if none was present.
+*   Variable augmentations, which can wrap the initializer of a variable in the augmented library, or provide an initializer if none was present.

 These can't be expressed today using only imports, exports, and part files.

-### Defining an library augmentation
+### Defining a library augmentation

-An library augmentation has almost the same syntax and semantics as a normal Dart library.
+A library augmentation has almost the same syntax and semantics as a normal Dart library.
 They are distinguished by a special `library` directive with an `augment` modifier, like so: